Azure/ng-deploy-azure/README.md

 }
 ```

-You can use the Azure CLI to test that these values work and you can logging in:
+You can use the Azure CLI to test that these values work and you can log in:

 ```sh
 az login --service-principal -u $CLIENT_ID -p $CLIENT_SECRET --tenant $TENANT_ID